ACTL4001-T1-2022/github-showcase-page-group-z/README.md

 ![](README_files/figure-gfm/linear_regression_models-1.png)<!-- -->

-# 3. Modelling Steps
+# 4 Modelling Steps

 ![](Markdown_Figures/Model_Flowchart.png)

-## Player Rating Model
+## 4.1 Player Rating Model

-Our team is chosen from a pool of RFL players exclusively to prevent language, cultural and political barriers from impeding overall team cohesion (Ingersoll, Malesky, and Saiegh 2017).
+Our team is chosen from a pool of RFL players exclusively to prevent language, cultural and political barriers from impeding overall team cohesion \[@2014MaleskySaigegh\].
 This selection consists of 5 forwards, 7 midfielders, 7 defenders, and 3 goalkeepers.
 The modelling of individual player ratings assumes the following:

 -   Salaries of league players are reflective of their skill level.
 -   The attributes relevant in determining skill level are